tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 information into the existing conditions type, encoding data into existing fields.

-I'd like to avoid this since this isn't really what these fields were meant for, and we would be overloading the meaning of the fields in many cases.
+I'd like to avoid this since for a few reasons:
+1. It's likely a cleaner interface to separate out data directly related to the Run from integrations that act on the Run (even though we want to store this data alongside for locality).
+2. This allows us to namespace conditions by integration type.
+3.

 ## Infrastructure Needed (optional)